Comparing Decimals Worksheets

 Use place value blocks to compare decimals in this pdf worksheet.
 Relate flats to ones, rods to tenths, and units to hundredths; determine whether the decimal on the left is greater than, less than, or equal to the decimal on the right.

-Watch the practice shifting to standard comparing problems in this worksheet.
-Compare the decimals on either side and fill in the box in between with the equality or inequality symbols.
+Watch the practice shifting to standard comparing problems in this printable worksheet for grade 4 and grade 5.
+Compare the decimals on either side and fill in the box in between with the relevant comparison symbols.

 Extend your decimal comparison prowess to numbers involving 1, 2, and 3 decimal places.
 Revisit decimal place values, analyze and compare the whole number parts first, and then proceed to the decimal parts.